alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ## What Can We Do About It?

-Now it's time to suggest improvements.
+Now it's time to suggest some improvements.
 Can we do something to improve the memorability of our meetings in these pandemic times?

 ### Back to the Office